aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shapepathpointcollection/_index.md

 | --- | --- | --- |
 | x | number | The x coordinate. |
 | y | number | The y coordinate. |

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use the MoveTo,LineTo,CubicBezierTo and ArcTo methods in ShapePath.
+This method will be removed 12 months later since August 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 ### getCount() {#getCount--}